judymuroki/alx-low_level_programming/0x0F-function_pointers/README.md

-A C Programming project that seeks to solve Function pointers questions.
+A C Program that seeks to work on Function pointers.